-(15) "Comminuted" means:
+(15) Comminuted.

-- (a) "Comminuted" means reduced in size by methods including chopping, flaking, grinding, or mincing. - (b) "Comminuted" includes fish or meat products that are reduced in size and restructured or reformulated such as gefilte fish, gyros, ground beef, and sausage; and a mixture of 2 or more types of meat that have been reduced in size and combined, such as sausages made from 2 or more meats. - (16) "Commissary" means a food establishment that services a mobile food unit or a pushcart. - (17) "Conditional employee" means a potential food employee to whom a job offer is made, conditional on responses to subsequent medical questions or examinations designed to identify potential food employees who may be suffering from a disease that can be transmitted through food and done in compliance with Title I of the Americans with Disabilities Act of 1990.
+- (a) "Comminuted" means reduced in size by methods including chopping, flaking, grinding, or mincing. - (b) "Comminuted" includes fish or meat products that are reduced in size and restructured or reformulated such as gefilte fish, gyros, ground beef, and sausage; and a mixture of 2 or more types of meat that have been reduced in size and combined, such as sausages made from 2 or more meats. - (16) "Conditional employee" means a potential food employee to whom a job offer is made, conditional on responses to subsequent medical questions or examinations designed to identify potential food employees who may be suffering from a disease that can be transmitted through food and done in compliance with Title 1 of the Americans with Disabilities Act of 1990.